sayzlim/sayzlim.github.io/source/_posts/2014-06-26-highlight.md

 layout: post
 title: "Highlight"
 date: 2014-06-30  23:56
 description:
 tags:
-- evernote
+- "Evernote"
-- instapaper
+- "Instapaper"
-- declutter
+- "Declutter"
 ---

 Writers only need one sentence to tell a story.
 It shapes the story.
 It informs readers.
 It makes you think.